 In this relationship, the patient feels like they are cared about, and the care manager demonstrates that they have a vested interest in what happens to them.
 Having someone compassionate and trustworthy in their lives can be the difference-maker in helping patients to meet their goals.

 Engaging someone and making changes with them, however, is like peeling layers of an onion.
 Once a care manager establishes rapport and a sense of trust, though, they can discern what barriers and motivators a patient has to long-lasting change.

 Laying the groundwork with respect and personalized communication

 With every patient a care manager encounters, showing respect often goes hand-in-hand with communication.
 If a patient is hesitant to engage in care, a warm demeanor, attentiveness to time, and demonstration of expertise can contribute to trust-building in a significant way.
 A patient should feel like the only priority during each encounter.

 Care managers should always confirm the best way to contact patients, whether by email, phone, or another method.
 They should do their best to be responsive and accessible for questions.
 They should also strive to demonstrate active listening by making eye contact if in person, repeating information, and calmly clarifying if they feel a patient has misunderstood something.

 Making impactful changes with gained trust

-Once trust is achieved, the real change can begin.
+Once trust is achieved, real change can begin.
 Generally, patients who trust their caregivers will be more receptive to treatment and open to dialogue.
-It can be easier to identify why they feel the way they do about care—and easier to discern whether something like social determinants of health (SDOH) are at play.
+It can be easier to identify why they feel the way they do about care—and easier to discern whether social determinants of health (SDOH) are at play.

 Shelley Davis, MSN, RNC, CCM is Lightbeam’s Clinical Engagement Manager.